How do I buy a domain name? Do I really need one? That’s a common question I hear amongst new online entrepreneurs…

 It’s all very basic for people with experience, but quite daunting for beginner entrepreneurs.

 In plain English, your domain name is your web address, and your web address is your URL.

 I’ll break it down some more for you, starting with an actual definition.

 Would you like to see where I learned everything about domain names and building my successful online business?

 I chose this definition for you because it was the easiest to understand.
 Website.com says:

 “A domain name is your website name.
-A domain name is the address where Internet users can access your website.
-A domain name is used for finding and identifying computers on the Internet.”
+A domain name is an address where Internet users can access your website.
+A domain name is used for finding and identifying computers on the Internet…”